open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 Writing an instrumentation library typically involves 3 steps.

-1. First step involves "hooking" into the target library.
-The exact mechanism of this depends on the target library itself.
-For example, System.Data.SqlClient for .NET Framework, which publishes events using `EventSource`.
-The [SqlClient instrumentation library](../../../src/OpenTelemetry.Instrumentation.SqlClient/Implementation/SqlEventSourceListener.netfx.cs), in this case subscribes to the `EventSource` callbacks.
+1. The first step involves attaching to the target library.
+The exact attachment mechanism will depend on the implementation details of the target library itself.
+For example, System.Data.SqlClient when running on .NET Framework happens to publish events using an `EventSource` which the [SqlClient instrumentation library](../../../src/OpenTelemetry.Instrumentation.SqlClient/Implementation/SqlEventSourceListener.netfx.cs) listens to in order to trigger code as Sql commands are executed.
+The [.NET Framework HttpWebRequest instrumentation](../../../src/OpenTelemetry.Instrumentation.Http/Implementation/HttpWebRequestActivitySource.netfx.cs) patches the runtime code (using reflection) and swaps a static reference that gets invoked as requests are processed for custom code.
+Every library will be different.

-2. Second step is to emit activities using the [ActivitySource API](../../../src/OpenTelemetry.Api/README.md#introduction-to-opentelemetry-net-tracing-api).
-   In this step, the instrumentation library emits activities **on behalf of** the target instrumented library.
+2. The second step is to emit activity instances using the [ActivitySource API](../../../src/OpenTelemetry.Api/README.md#introduction-to-opentelemetry-net-tracing-api) **on behalf of** the target library.
 Irrespective of the actual mechanism used in first step, this should be uniform across all instrumentation libraries.
 The `ActivitySource` must be created using the name and version of the instrumentation library (eg: "OpenTelemetry.Instrumentation.Http") and **NOT** the instrumented library (eg: "System.Net.Http")
       1. [Context
       Propagation](../../../src/OpenTelemetry.Api/README.md#context-propagation):